 Temporary Total Disability - No Work Required

-An issue often arises where an injured workers doctor may say the worker is totally disabled and the insurance paid doctor says partial disability.
+An issue often arises where an injured worker's doctor may say the worker is totally disabled and the insurance paid doctor says partial disability.
 While you, or if you have an attorney, your attorney, will fight for a finding of total disability, you may be temporarily found to have a partial disability and some Judges may require you to look for work.
 The sad part is that the obligation to look for work (which is not contained anywhere in the law) was first used to limit a person with a permanent partial disability, forcing them to look for work.
-The Insurance Industry along with the Workers Compensation Board has done quite a number to expand this limitation and turn being injured into a real chore, far beyond trying to get healthy and return to work!
+The insurance industry, along with the Workers Compensation Board, has done quite a number to expand this limitation and turn being injured into a real chore, far beyond trying to get healthy and return to work!

-What is a GOOD job search
+What is a GOOD job search?

 Again - what constitutes properly looking for work has been left open to interpretation, but if you sign up with your local Department of Labor One Stop agency, if you keep a good log of who, what, when you looked for work and you can demonstrate a good faith effort, then you probably have made a proper work search.
 Merely saying you looked for work, or mentioning you sent out a resume is not enough.
 You can register online and keep records.
-You can purchase a notebook and keep records, you can sign up at the Department of Labor, you can take courses...all of these should help.
+You can purchase a notebook and keep records, you can sign up at the Department of Labor, you can take courses - all of these should help.
 Best advice -- if you believe you can do some work, even with limitations, then do it.
-It is not easy out their for injured workers in New York.
+It is not easy out there for injured workers in New York.